ca2/.github/profile/windows.md

 ```

 ### Enable Developer Settings at Windows
-Go to Windows Settings > Developer Settings and enable the first toggle button and it is good idea also to click the Apply buttons.
+Go to Windows Settings > Developer Settings and enable the first toggle button and it is good idea also to click the Apply buttons (with respective check boxes selected).

 ### Unicode UTF-8 for worldwide language support
 This framework uses variables that may have Unicode characters.
 In order to compile such source you must set option in Windows that enable proper handling of UTF-8 data.